 - developing new and emerging aquaculture growth opportunities.

-PARTNERING involves devolving some authority to jurisdictions through research advisory committees (RACs) and industry sectors through Industry Partnership Agreements (IPAs) – to allow them greater ownership of how and where to invest.
+PARTNERING involves devolving some authority to jurisdictions through Research Advisory Committees (RACs) and industry sectors through Industry Partnership Agreements (IPAs) – to allow them greater ownership over setting research priorities and making recommendations on which projects to fund.

 Stakeholder priority setting